 For equivalent signal strength or waveform amplitude, a lower frequency signal (and hence a longer wavelength) will displace an electron a greater distance during waveform travel than will a higher frequency signal.
 This is because the electric field of a longer wave has a longer period of time to act upon the electron and accelerate it as the wave passes by at the constant speed of light.

 These longer travel distances dramatically increase the probability that another particle will be encountered as the electron accelerates.
 Thus, low HF signals lose much energy to colliding electrons and recombining atoms because the electrons must travel a great distance through a high density population of D layer particles, and the probability of surviving freely is very low.
 Alternatively, higher HF signals cause electrons to move smaller distances and the probability of energy loss to collision heat is commensurately reduced, so free survival and re-radiation is more likely with higher frequency signals.

 The upshot of all this is that the D layer RF energy absorption increases as frequency is lowered.
 While the 20-meter band and higher frequencies are not significantly attenuated by D layer energy absorption due to their smaller wavelengths, absorption at lower frequencies is usually too severe for long distance contacts during the daylight manifestation of the D layer.

 However, the Near Vertical Incidence Skywave (NVIS) technique causes lower HF signals to travel through the D layer in the shortest dimension, nearly at a right angle to the layer’s spherical shell overhead.
-As a result, absorption of low frequency signals is minimized and NVIS regional communications is viable during daylight hours, particularly on the 40-meter band.
+As a result, absorption of low frequency signals is minimized and NVIS regional communications is often viable during daylight hours, particularly on the 40-meter band.